magomimmo/modern-cljs/doc/tutorial-18.md

 > $ lein upgrade
 > ```

-> To verify your leiningen installed version issue the following
+> To verify your leiningen installed version, submit the following
 > command at the terminal:
 >
 > ```bash